Skip to main content

 Per-message Twilio feeCharged directly to your Twilio account (BYO Twilio)

-Claude token usageCharged to your Nixflex usage, same rate as voice
+LLM token usageCharged to your Nixflex usage, same rate as voice

 A typical SMS reply uses ~150–500 input tokens (the prompt) and ~30–80 output tokens.
-With Claude Haiku 4.5, that’s well under a penny per reply.
+That’s well under a penny per reply.

 When replies don’t happen